ansible/ansible/docsite/rst/api.rst

 Example: OpenStack
 ``````````````````

-Though not detailed here in as much depth as the EC2 module, there's also a OpenStack Nova external inventory source in the ansible-plugins repository.
+Though not detailed here in as much depth as the EC2 module, there's also a OpenStack Nova external inventory source in the plugins directory.
 See the inline comments in the module source.

 Callback Plugins
 ----------------

 Ansible can be configured via code to respond to external events.
 This can include enhancing logging, signalling an external software
 system, or even (yes, really) making sound effects.
-Some examples are contained in the ansible-plugins repository.
+Some examples are contained in the plugins directory.

 Connection Type Plugins
 -----------------------